Language and International Health (B.S.)

 WHAT YOU'LL STUDY

-The program is jointly administered by departments in two Clemson colleges — the Department of Languages in the College of Architecture, Arts and Humanities and the Department of Public Health Sciences in the College of Health, Education and Human Development.
+The program is jointly administered by departments in two Clemson colleges — the Department of Languages in the College of Architecture, Arts and Humanities and the Department of Public Health Sciences in the College of Behavioral, Social and Health Sciences.
 This collaborative program offers you an immersive education in both language and public health.
 You are fully engaged in both fields of study from your very first semester.

 In public health classes, you’ll study theory and practice, including the history and philosophy of public health and medicine; the organization, management and financing of health services; and the social and behavioral aspects of health, epidemiology, health evaluation methods and health communications.
 In language studies, you’ll gain communicative competence in either Chinese or Spanish, and an understanding of the culture, literatures, health environments and multicultural issues associated with your target language.